Conditionality And Emptiness

 The food we eat,

-The places we go,
+The places we go.

-The bugs that come into our body,
+The liquids we drink the bugs that come into our body,

 The things that leave our body,